-The increase in "Capacity purchase agreements revenue: aircraft lease and fixed revenue" in 2020 compared to 2019 was partially offset by deferred revenue we recorded in 2020 attributed to the fixed cash payments per aircraft we received under our capacity purchase agreements compared to 2019.
+The increase in "Capacity purchase agreements revenue: aircraft lease and fixed revenue" of \$212.1 million was primarily due to recognizing previously deferred revenue and unbilled revenue during the year ended December 31, 2021, compared to the year ended December 31, 2020, combined with aircraft lease and fixed rate revenue generated from 18 E175 aircraft added to our fleet since December 31, 2020.
 Under our capacity purchase agreements, we are paid a fixed amount per month per aircraft over the contract term.
-We recognize the fixed amount per aircraft as revenue proportionately to the number of flights we complete, our performance obligation, for each reporting period.
-We operated a materially lower number of flights during 2020 from previous levels due to a reduction in flight schedules resulting from the COVID-19 pandemic.
-We also anticipate the future number of flights we will complete over the remaining capacity purchase agreements will significantly increase from 2020 levels.
-Due to the materially reduced flight activity during 2020 from historical levels and based on anticipated increases in future monthly flight volumes over the remaining contract terms, we determined the fixed monthly cash payments per aircraft we received during 2020 was disproportionately high relative to the number of flights we operated during 2020.
-Accordingly, we deferred recognizing revenue of \$110.7 million of fixed monthly cash payments we received under our capacity purchase agreements during 2020.
-Our deferred revenue related to the fixed payments will adjust over the remaining contract term for each capacity purchase agreement based on the number of flights we complete each reporting period relative to the number of flights we anticipate completing over the remaining contract term of each capacity purchase agreement.
+We recognize the fixed amount per aircraft as revenue proportionately to the number of block hours we complete, our performance obligation, for each reporting period.
+During the year ended December 31, 2021, the increase in our flight schedules resulted in recognizing \$6.8 million of previously deferred revenue and \$8.4 million in unbilled revenue on our capacity purchase agreements.
+For the year ended December 31, 2020, we deferred recognizing revenue on \$110.7 million of fixed monthly cash payments we received under our capacity purchase agreements.
+Our deferred revenue and unbilled revenue related to the fixed payments will adjust over the remaining contract term for each capacity purchase agreement based on the number of block hours we complete each reporting period relative to the number of block hours we anticipate completing over the remaining contract term.
 The deferred revenue balance applicable to each contract will be recorded as revenue by the end of each respective contract term.
+Our total deferred revenue and unbilled revenue balances were \$103.9 million and \$8.4 million as of December 31, 2021, respectively.

-The decrease in prorate agreements revenue of \$252.1 million was due to the impact of COVID-19 and the corresponding decrease in passengers and passenger revenue we received on routes we operated under our prorate agreements during 2020 compared to 2019.
+The increase in prorate agreements revenue of \$140.8 million was primarily due to the increase in prorate passengers and passenger revenue we received on routes we operated under our prorate agreements during 2021, compared to 2020, due to the ongoing COVID-19 demand recovery.

-The decrease in lease, airport services and other revenues of \$16.4 million was primarily due to the decrease in the number of flights operated at locations where we were contracted to provide airport customer service during 2020 compared to 2019.
+The increase in lease, airport services and other revenues of \$32.1 million was primarily due an increase in the number of flights operated at locations where we were contracted to provide airport customer service during 2021 compared to 2020 and we leased 34 CRJ700s to a third party for all of 2021, whereas we leased 34 to a third party for only a portion of 2020.